E28MS/CloudPortfolio/Projects/Bicep/Project Overview.md

 ## Deliverables
 The following deliverables are expected in your GitHub repository at the end of this project:
-- A working CDK / Bicep app of the MVP
+- A working Bicep app of the MVP
 - Design Documentation
 - Decision Documentation
 - Time logs